One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: One-point statistics

 Additionally we also plot the differential source counts from \cite{MWA2016} obtained with the MWA $154$~MHz survey and from \cite{Bootes2016} obtained with LOFAR at $150$~MHz from the Boötes field.
 We find that the LoTSS-DR1 value-added source catalogue agrees well with these existing studies.
 Note that no completeness corrections (besides masking) are applied to the LoTSS data, while the Boötes and MWA analysis do include such corrections.
 Remaining discrepancies might be due to the $20$ per cent uncertainty of the LoTSS-DR1 flux density scale calibration \citep{LoTSS2019A}.

 Finally, we compare the LoTSS-DR1 data to two simulations of the radio sky, the SKA Design Study simulations (SKADS, \citealt{SKADS2008}) and the Tiered Radio Extragalactic Continuum Simulations (T-RECS, \citealt{TRecs2018}), see Fig.\ \ref{fig:diffnumbercounts2}.
-We find that the SKADS simulations seem to be in much better agreement with LoTSS-DR1 than T-RECS.
+We find that both simulations are in good agreement with LoTSS-DR1.
 We also indicate the systematic uncertainty of the LoTSS-DR1 flux density scale, discussed in detail in \citet{LoTSS2019A}, on the mean values of the differential source counts and show it as a grey band in the figure.
 Note that the flux density scale uncertainty is larger than the uncertainty from Poisson noise at most flux densities, except for a few bins at the highest flux densities.

 The sample we choose for the SKADS simulations covers $100$~square degrees of the sky, with a minimum flux density of $1~\mu$Jy at $1.4$~GHz.
-It contains $6.1\times 10^6$ sources in total, which we consider at frequencies of $151, 610$ and $1400$~MHz.
-Samples at higher frequencies are scaled to a frequency of $150$~MHz by means of a power law, $S\propto\nu^{-\alpha}$, with a spectral index of $\alpha = 0.7$.
-There is a small discrepancy in the flux density range from $3$ to $12$~mJy (see middle panel of Fig.\ \ref{fig:diffnumbercounts2}), otherwise the agreement is excellent down to $0.7$~mJy.
+It contains $6.1\times 10^6$ sources in total, which we consider at a frequency of $151$~MHz.
+There is a small discrepancy in the flux density range from $3$ to $12$~mJy (see top panel of Fig.\ \ref{fig:diffnumbercounts2}), otherwise the agreement is excellent down to $0.7$~mJy.
 In the light of the already mentioned 20 per cent error on the flux density calibration, the discrepancy does not seem to be significant.